ekuric/openshift/postgresql/pgbench_test_README.md

 ```

 Once test is finished, it will write results in **resultdirectory** where is possible to find **csv** file with results and **png** file which draw them all using [drawresults.py](https://raw.githubusercontent.com/ekuric/openshift/master/postgresql/drawresults.py)
+This file can be used as input for other approaches to draw results

 **.csv** file will be like
 ``` Thread-10,Thread-20,Thread-30,Thread-40